 There is nothing inherently negative about networking.
 While networking can be beneficial to your own career, it can also be a two-way street — a win-win scenario — when you think of what you can offer to those you meet.

+Gino’s study found that low-power employees felt much dirtier after networking than high-power employees.
 Could it be that high-power employees, who probably moved up the corporate ladder via networking, have become more comfortable with the activity over the years?
 Or could it be that having “more to offer” renders networking — and the guilty feelings of “using” people it produces — less of an ordeal?

+Either way, businesses need good people, and they don’t always have the time or resources to find them.
 That’s why the hidden job market is so powerful.
 By networking and putting your abilities, skills and interests “out there,” you’re making it easier for a company to locate the talent it needs to further its goals.
 There’s no reason to feel dirty about that.